unraid/docs/docs/unraid-os/manual/security.md

   apply the same security to these that you would apply to a physical PC attached to the local LAN.

-if you want to make secure connections between an Unraid server and the Internet then you want to use a technology known as VPN (Virtual Private Network).
+If you want to make secure connections between an Unraid server and the Internet then you want to use a technology known as VPN (Virtual Private Network).
 VPN works on a client/server model where you have a server that accepts incoming connections and a client that initiates such connections.

-in simplistic terms, the idea behind VPN connections is to set up an encrypted 'tunnel' between the client and server ends so that no malicious players can intercept or eavesdrop on your interactions.
+In simplistic terms, the idea behind VPN connections is to set up an encrypted 'tunnel' between the client and server ends so that no malicious players can intercept or eavesdrop on your interactions.
 Such tunnels are set up so that only authorized users are able to make such